rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 response to a key event.
 So there is no way to apply the new style projection because it is currently embedded in the document.

-What if we wrote the driver like this instead:
+What if we write the driver like this instead:

 ```
 def on_char(self, evt):